 Acquiring real estate investments in a down economy can be both a blessing and a curse.
 A blessing in that over-extended owners are often eager to sell their properties at bargain rates.
 A curse in that finding long-term tenants for these properties is particularly challenging in a sluggish economy.
 Grayson Powell, managing partner of Coldwell Banker Commercial Sun Coast Partners, takes a conservative approach to investing in real estate and will typically only recommend "fire sale" bargains that can demonstrate cash flow at or soon after closing.

 Today, the office and warehouse property is 100% leased to two tenants: Carrier Air Conditioning and Farmin'.
 Carrier, a provider of HVAC parts and supplies, was a tenant of the property at purchase.
-Farmin', a wholesale provider of locally grown produce, dairy and meats, was identified and signed by Coldwell Banker Commercial Sun Coast Partners in September 2013.
+Farmin', a wholesale provider of locally grown produce, dairy and meats, was also identified and signed by Coldwell Banker Commercial Sun Coast Partners.